koustuvsinha/academic-hosting-101/README.md

 ## Jekyll Theme Installation - Using al-folio theme

 Jekyll provides a nice way to incorporate multiple themes for your website.
 In this tutorial, we will use the [al-folio](https://github.com/alshedivat/al-folio) theme which has a nice support for maintaining academic webpages including bibliography.
-To first install and run the theme, head over to the repository and "Fork" the repository to your own repository.
-You can give any name to your repository, ideally if you want Github to pick it up as your personal webpage then provide the name as `username.github.io`.
+To first install and run the theme, **clone** the repository.

 Then, open your Terminal / Command Prompt and run these commands as mentioned in the [installation guide](https://github.com/alshedivat/al-folio#installation):